-Packet-level traffic capture is expensive, not only because the interface needs to copy all the packets that pass by it, but also because the interface needs to forward all the captured traffic to an analysis node through a link.
+- Packet-level traffic capture is expensive, not only because the interface needs to copy all the packets that pass by it, but also because the interface needs to forward all the captured traffic to an analysis node through a link.
 All these operations will double the workload of the network interface and occupy a considerable amount of link bandwidth.
-Packet-level traffic capture is therefore not scalable.

-- The information contained in packet-level traffic data is sometimes an "overkill" for TA, as many TA approaches only require statistical information from the packet headers to complete the analysis.
+Packet-level traffic capture is therefore not scalable. - The information contained in packet-level traffic data is sometimes an "overkill" for TA, as many TA approaches only require statistical information from the packet headers to complete the analysis.
 Moreover, user messages, website content, and video streaming are usually contained in packet payloads in encrypted forms, making most information captured in packet-level traffic meaningless for all TA approaches. - Packet-level traffic may contain sensitive information (i.e., payload) of users.
-Thus, network service providers are cautious about capturing and analyzing such data. - 2) Flow-level capture: To address the aforementioned issues of packet-level traffic captures and make traffic capturing affordable, scalable, and practical for network service providers, researchers and developers have proposed myriad flow-level traffic capture engines.
+Thus, network service providers are cautious about capturing and analyzing such data.